gterzian/automata/conversation_summary.md

 After Vello 0.6 migration with render-to-texture, discovered a subtle race condition that caused occasional panics.

-**gterzian**: "You're right that on start-up, if the worker sets the state to computing before redraw requested comes in, it will panic.
+**gterzian**: "You're right that on start-up, if the renderer sets the state to computing before redraw requested comes in, it will panic.
 But that doesn't happen often, I'm seeing a panic after a while only so far.

 Ah I know what it is: in `RenderComplete`, main thread holds a lock, and only releases it at the end(actually it drops and re-aquires it).
-So the worker thread could be at the top of its loop, not waiting on the condvar but waiting on the lock, and then reading `NeedUpdate` and setting is to computing, meaning that at the next redraw event it is not in `NeedUpdate` anymore.
+So the renderer thread could be at the top of its loop, not waiting on the condvar but waiting on the lock, and then reading `NeedUpdate` and setting is to computing, meaning that at the next redraw event it is not in `NeedUpdate` anymore.

 This is how to address it:
 - Add another variant to the state enum: Presenting, and in `RenderComplete`, take the state out, and replace it with `Presenting`, and drop the lock.
 - Initial state should be also `Presenting`.
 - In `RedrawRequested`, assert it is `Presenting`, and set it to `NeedUpdate`, and then notify on the condvar."

-**The problem**: While main thread held lock to blit, then dropped and reacquired it to set NeedUpdate, the worker could grab the lock in between and transition to ComputingUpdate before the next RedrawRequested.
+**The problem**: While main thread held lock to blit, then dropped and reacquired it to set NeedUpdate, the renderer could grab the lock in between and transition to ComputingUpdate before the next RedrawRequested.

 **The solution**: Added `Presenting` state as a barrier:
-- `Presenting` - Main thread is blitting/presenting, worker must wait
+- `Presenting` - Main thread is blitting/presenting, renderer must wait
-- `NeedUpdate` - Ready for worker to start computing
+- `NeedUpdate` - Ready for renderer to start computing
-- `ComputingUpdate` - Worker is computing
+- `ComputingUpdate` - Renderer is computing
 - `Updated(texture)` - Texture ready to blit
-- `Exit` - Signal worker to terminate
+- `Exit` - Signal renderer to terminate

-**Key insight**: `Presenting` prevents worker from transitioning NeedUpdate while main thread is between finishing a blit and calling request_redraw().
+**Key insight**: `Presenting` prevents renderer from transitioning NeedUpdate while main thread is between finishing a blit and calling request_redraw().

 ### Episode 3: GIF Recording - Similar Pattern in GifEncodeState